telefonicaid/netphony-topology/README.md

   *  **import:** If we are going to import topology from this peer.
 True by default
 * **delay:** Waiting Time to re-connect to clients.
 Default value: 6000 ms.
 * **myAutonomousSystem:** RFC 4271.
 This 2-octet unsigned integer indicates the Autonomous System number of the sender

+# Topology Module

+The Topology Module is a collection of Traffic Engineering Databases with a set of plugins that can import or export the TEDs.
+The available plugins are:

+* BGP-LS Plugin.
+The BGP-LS plugin can run in three different modes.
+The first one is EXPORT only, so the TEDs are exported via BGP-LS.
+The second mode is IMPORT only, where BGP-LS is activated to import the TEDS.
+The last one is IMPORT-EXPORT, so the BGP-LS speaker is used both to import and export topologies.
+By default, the topologies are exported to all the peers, except the one from which the TED has been learnt.
+For each domain learn and new TED is created.
+Also, a multi-domain TED is created connecting all the intradomain topologies.
+The BGP-LS configuration is expressed in a file, following the format shown in the previous section.
+* XML.
+The XML plugin can learn a topology described in an XML file.
+Current plugin reads only the information once.
+* UNIFY.
+The UNIFY plugin exports the topology via RESTCONF following the UNIFY format (
+* COP.
+The COP plugin exports the topology via RESTCONF following the COP format
+* IETF.
+In development.
+* TAPI.
+In development.
+*

 ## Logging
 The software is built using the slf4j, Simple Logging Facade for Java (SLF4J), which serves as a facade  for various logging frameworks (e.g. java.util.logging, logback, log4j) allowing the end final to plug in the desired logging framework at deployment time.
 See  http://www.slf4j.org/manual.html for more details.